 The smaller size and flexibility of the ports mean they are now the staple fitting on ultra-slim laptops and Android smartphones such as the Google Pixel.

-This versatile nature opens up a number of a useful real-world scenarios.
+This versatile nature opens up a number of useful real-world scenarios.
 For instance, a user could plug their USB-C equipped laptop into a powered external display such as LG’s 27-inch 4K 27UD88-W and have the PC charge while simultaneously sending video content.

 If the monitor had other USB devices attached, say an external drive, then the PC would also be able to access them and transfer files.